synanetics/synfhir-store/docs/windows.md

 4. Select the `fhirstore` database and [change the owner](https://www.pgadmin.org/docs/pgadmin4/4.23/user_mapping_dialog.html) to `iamonfhir`

-> The name and password are what the Model FHIR Proxy will use when connecting to the database.
+> The name and password are what the FHIR Appliance will use when connecting to the database.

 ### Fetch the Docker Host IP Address
-Requests to PostGres from the Model FHIR Proxy will "appear" to the server as if they are coming from an external machine/host.
-It is therefore necessary to ascertain the IPv4 address of the Docker host so that it can be used as the `[DB_HOST]` in the `PG_CONNECTION` Model FHIR Proxy environment variable.
+Requests to PostGres from the FHIR Appliance will "appear" to the server as if they are coming from an external machine/host.
+It is therefore necessary to ascertain the IPv4 address of the Docker host so that it can be used as the `[DB_HOST]` in the `PG_CONNECTION` FHIR Appliance environment variable.
 The IPv4 address will also be required to update the [pg_hba.conf](https://www.postgresql.org/docs/9.2/auth-pg-hba-conf.html) to allow non-local connections from the Docker host machine.

 In a PowerShell: